Compliance and Regulation

 What Fees will I pay?

 We provide our investment advisory services on a fee basis.
 When engaged to provide investment management services, we shall charge a fee calculated as a percentage of your assets under our management (our “AUM Fee”).
-Our annual AUM Fee will generally range from 0.65% to 1.00% of assets under management for equity portfolios and 0.65% for fixed income, mutual fund and exchange traded fund portfolios.
+Our annual AUM Fee is negotiable, but will generally range from 0.65% to 1.00% of assets under management for equity portfolios and 0.65% for fixed income, mutual fund and exchange traded fund portfolios.
 Our annual fee for Program participation shall not exceed 1.00%, inclusive of sponsor fees.
 We, in our sole discretion, may reduce our investment management fee, charge a flat fee, or reach some other mutually agreeable fee arrangement based upon certain criteria as described in our disclosure brochure.
 We typically deduct our AUM Fee from one or more of your accounts on a quarterly basis, in advance, based upon the market value of the assets on the last day of the previous business quarter.
 Because our AUM Fee is generally calculated as a percentage of your assets under management, the more assets you have in your advisory account, the more you will pay us for our investment management services.
 Therefore, we have an incentive to encourage you to increase the assets maintained in accounts we manage.
 Fees for limited consulting services shall be negotiated with the client based upon the scope and complexity of the engagement, although we typically charge $250 on an hourly rate basis.
-We generally require a minimum account size of $250,000 for investment advisory services.
+We generally require a minimum account size of $500,000 for investment advisory services.
 We do not have a minimum fee amount.

 Other Fees and Costs: Your investment assets will be held with a qualified custodian.
 Custodians generally charge brokerage commissions and/or transaction fees for effecting certain securities transactions.
 In addition, relative to all mutual fund and fixed income security transaction fees, certain charges will be imposed at the fund level (e.g. management fees and other fund expenses).
 Custodians may also charge additional administrative or service fees in accordance with their posted fee schedules.
 You will pay fees and costs whether you make or lose money on your investments.
 Fees and costs will reduce any amount of money you make on your investments over time.
 Please make sure you understand what fees and costs you are paying.